allenday/gcp-popgen/human-1k/README.md

 ### Preparing environment
 Following steps should be performed to prepare your GCP environment:
-1. Make sure you created [Google Cloud Project](https://console.cloud.google.com) with  and bounded it to a payment account.
+1. Make sure you have created [Google Cloud Project](https://console.cloud.google.com) and linked it to a billing account.
-Store project id into with following command:
+Store project id into your shell session with the following command:
     ```
     PROJECT_ID=`gcloud config get-value project`
     ```